MSU-CSE491/cse_491_fall_2023/blogposts/Rackerby/post.md

     assert(m + n == 3);
 }
 ```
+Here is another case where transparent replacability fails: we attempt to replace a type `Base` with `Derived`, but `Base` is a base class subobject.

-In this example, the first call to `transmogrify` changes the underlying type of `base` from `Base` to `Derived`.
+The first call to `transmogrify` changes the underlying type of `base` from `Base` to `Derived`.
 However, the compiler views `base` as a `Base` object and doesn't know which call to `transmogrify` to use the second time.
 It assumes that the "pointer" to the memory at `base` and the **actual** type of the memory it points to should be the same, leading to undefined behavior.
 Once again, a band-aid solution here is to use `std::launder` to tell the compiler "trust me, there really is a valid, freshly-made object at this address."
 Since launder doesn't affects its arguments, its return value must be stored in a variable in order to avoid the problem that **not storing the result of placement `new`** caused.

 What's the solution here?
 Unless we absolutely must use placement `new`, it's likely a better option to let each variable point to its own memory and/or to use higher-level memory-management options like smart pointers.
 In cases where we *must* use placement new, a good way to forgo this indirection is to save the result of placement `new` somewhere since we'll need to eventually call `std::launder` if we do not.
 Although `std::launder`'s use is niche, its necessity comes about when the compiler cannot reason about the memory lifetime of objects.